Nokodev-programming/SMLoader_LIST/README.md

 Mod Link: <Insert the mod link from steam.
 (Add "steam://openurl/" to the beggining making a link that opens steam app.
 This makes it bit faster for NokoDev to test before finishing it up>
 Mod Developers: <Insert the developers that made your mod.
 The higher, The better chances)
 ```
+If you made a pull request wait untill NokoDev notices it. if he notices it that means hes going to verify your mod.
+If success your mod will be in the text file.
+Else you will get a response (in Github) like this: "Your mod failed to be verified.
+Because <REASON HERE>.".

+For now it dose nothing but says its populair.
+(If you set the reason for adding a Mod to it).
+When released the mods that are populair are set to the highest including the SMLoader Verified Mods.